COLOMBIA FAQ

 Have a question about the trip?

-Solo travelers will be paired with someone of the same gender.
+You will stay in boutique hotel rooms for the duration of your trip.
+Solo travelers are paired with someone of the same gender.

 You can request a friend to be your roommate upon checkout.